My boyfriend thinks he's fat!

 If these suggested responses are ineffective, you may need to react with "tough love" and say something like, "I love you and you know that it upsets me to hear you talk about this constantly.
 I don't know what else to say.
 You need to deal with this and learn to accept yourself.
 You are worth so much more than your looks to me and to others."

-Your boyfriend may need to speak with a counselor or therapist to allow him to learn to accept and appreciate the body he has.
-If he is a Columbia student, he can call Counseling and Psychological Services (CPS) at x4-2878 to make an appointment.
+Your boyfriend may want to consider speaking with a counselor or therapist to begin learning to accept and appreciate the body he has.
+If he is a Columbia student, he can contact Counseling and Psychological Services (Morningside) or Mental Health Service (CUMC) to make an appointment.
 If you are also at Columbia, you, too, can see a counselor to discuss ways to better deal with your boyfriend's situation.

 Check out some of these resources to learn more about body image: